MicrosoftDocs/visualstudio-docs/connected-environment/get-started-netcore-03.md

 Open this URL in a browser window - or better yet, from a mobile device - and you should see the web app load!
 As the container executes, `stdout` and `stderr` output is streamed to the terminal window.

 ## Update a Content File
-Connected Environment isn't just about getting code running in Kubernetes - it's about enabling you to quickly and iteratively seeing your code changes take affect in a Kubernetes environment in the cloud.
+Connected Environment isn't just about getting code running in Kubernetes - it's about enabling you to quickly and iteratively see your code changes take affect in a Kubernetes environment in the cloud.

 1. Locate the file `./Views/Home/Index.cshtml` and make an edit to the HTML.
 For example, change line 70 that reads `<h2>Application uses</h2>` to something like: `<h2>Hello k8s in Azure!</h2>`
 1. Save the file.
 Moments later, in the Terminal window you'll see a message saying the code was successfully synced in the Terminal window.